Cosmological constant in a quantum fluid model

-A thermodynamic analysis of the quantum vacuum, which is based in the scheme of considering the vacuum state as a quantum fluid, allows to analyze contributions to the cosmological constant.
-We have found that the vacuum energy density is not naturally of the order of the energy density of matter.
-The textures do not contribute to the vacuum energy density for a flat universe, while the higher-order corrections in quantum back-reaction contribute.
-Furthermore, we have conjectured that the expansion of the universe is a manifestation of a universe out of mechanical equilibrium.
-This fact makes necessary to know the underlying microscopic physics to be able to calculate the associated vacuum energy.
+A thermodynamic analysis of quantum vacuum which bears under a model that considering the vacuum state as a quantum fluid carries us to analyze different contributions to cosmological constant.
+We have found that the vacuum energy density calculated under this scheme is not of the order of energy density of matter.
+We have found that the textures do not contribute to vacuum energy density for a flat universe, while higher-order corrections in quantum back-reaction do.
+Furthermore we have conjectured that the cosmological expansion is a manifestation of an universe out of mechanical equilibrium.
+This fact makes necessary to know the underlying microscopic physics to be able to calculate the associated vacuum energy and therefore there is no cancelation of the cosmological constant.
+The last fact shows that simple thermodynamic arguments are not enough to calculate vacuum energy in contrast to what has been suggested in the literature.

-On the other hand, the Lorentz transformation for a general coordinate frame leads to that the stress-energy tensor for a perfect fluid in a model for the dark energy, with equation of state $P\neq-\rho$, depends on the relative velocity among the rest frame of the fluid and the observer frame.